Undercoating

 Rust — as any Neil Young fan knows — never sleeps.
-There are a lot of things you can do to keep it at bay, though, and get your car through the coming winter unscathed
+There are a lot of things you can do to keep it at bay and get your car through the coming winter unscathed.

 Trucks spreading salt

 Rust is an oxidation process.
 It attacks your vehicle’s metal when it is exposed to oxygen and water.
-It is reddish-brown in appearance, which continues to spread.
-Small spots of rust or corrosion can be spotted in different areas of the vehicle’s underbody, which eats its way into the vehicle’s base layer over time, causing perforations in several places.
-It is a sign of degradation that can weaken the frame of your vehicle and jeopardize passenger and driver safety if not controlled and managed.
-Thus, corrosion prevention is crucial in keeping your investment safe.
+It is reddish-brown in appearance, and it continues to spread.
+Small rust spots on the vehicle’s underbody can eat into the vehicle’s base layer over time, causing perforations.
+This degradation weakens the frame and jeopardizes passenger and driver safety if left unchecked.
+Corrosion prevention is crucial to keep your investment safe.

 Heated Garage is Not the Solution

 Many vehicle owners think that their vehicles are well-protected in heated garages.
-Unfortunately, that is a false theory.
-Vehicles that are not rust-proofed and kept in heated garages are at a higher risk of corrosion because they can’t defend against humidity or heat in the garage.
+Unfortunately, this is a false theory.
+Vehicles that are not rust-proofed and kept in heated garages are at a higher risk of corrosion due to humidity and heat.
 Heat and humidity activate chemical reactions initiated by exposure to chloride.
-Needless to say, rust-proofing and undercoating are the best ways to keep your vehicle rust-free and in top condition.
+Rust-proofing and undercoating are the best ways to keep your vehicle rust-free and in top condition.

 Best Time to Get the Treatment Done

 The good news is that it is never too late to get your vehicle rust-proofed.
-All you have to do is to be proactive.
-Before winter kicks in, make sure to undercoat and rustproof your vehicle.
-The best time is summer and spring.
-These seasons provide a favorable environment—all much needed to maximize the treatment’s effectiveness.
-In other words, these months are drier, while the roads are not covered with tons of rock salt or continuously wet.
-Therefore, getting your vehicle rust-proofed in summer or spring will prolong the treatment effectiveness and offer your vehicle a rust protection boost in winters.
+Be proactive.
+Before winter kicks in, make sure to undercoat and rust-proof your vehicle.
+The best time is summer or spring, as these months are drier, and roads are not covered in salt or continuously wet.
+Treating your vehicle during these seasons ensures maximum treatment effectiveness and offers enhanced rust protection in winter.

-To get started with rustproofing and undercoating your vehicle, try NH Oil Undercoating.
-It is the ultimate way to guard your vehicle against rust and prevent it from further spreading if your vehicle is already exposed to rust formation.
-The unique formulation of NH Oil Undercoating penetrates deep into cracks, spot welds, and folds prone to hold moisture, pushing out oxygen and moisture to eliminate corrosion from occurring or spreading.
+To get started with rust-proofing and undercoating your vehicle, try NH Oil Undercoating.
+Its unique formulation penetrates deep into cracks, spot welds, and folds prone to holding moisture, pushing out oxygen and moisture to prevent and eliminate corrosion.

 For more information or to order NH Oil Undercoating, contact us today.

-Once rust forms, it never really stops.
-That’s why when it comes to your precious vehicle, the best “cure” is preventative treatment.
-It is easy to forget that every road without ice this winter is likely covered in salts and chemicals that can be harmful to your vehicle.
-By being proactive in preventing rust damage in the winter, you can not only avoid unwelcome surprises in the spring but also help maintain your car or truck’s value for years to come.
+rust forms, it never really stops.
+Every road free of ice in winter is likely covered in salts and chemicals harmful to your vehicle.
+By preventing rust damage now, you can avoid unwelcome surprises in spring and maintain your vehicle’s value for years.

-You may be thinking, well, that’s easier said than done.
-The best solution is to use a preventative NH Oil Undercoating® to protect your vehicle from rust in the first place.
-But if you’re experiencing rust already, don’t fret—NH Oil Undercoating® will prevent further spread.
+The best solution is to use a preventative NH Oil Undercoating® to protect your vehicle from rust.
+Even if you’re already experiencing rust, NH Oil Undercoating® will prevent further spread.

-NH Oil Undercoating® is a unique blend of highly refined petroleum, rust inhibitors that guard against rust and corrosion on all metals.
-It eliminates moisture containing salt, dirt, and other pollutants from the metal providing long-lasting protection for your vehicle.
+NH Oil Undercoating® is a unique blend of highly refined petroleum and rust inhibitors that guard against rust and corrosion on all metals.
+It eliminates moisture, salt, dirt, and other pollutants from metal, providing long-lasting protection for your vehicle.

 Penetrate & Lubricate